 An internal work group was convened to develop A Preliminary Plan to Prevent Heart Disease and Stroke in North Carolina.
 This plan, which included six broad goals and 22 objectives, was reviewed and supported by 25 partner organizations.
 The first of 10 activities recommended in the Plan was to establish and fund a legislative heart disease and stroke prevention task force.

 The American Heart Association, the North Carolina Medical Society, the North Carolina Hospital Association, the state’s four academic medical centers and other influential organizations partnered with the former Division of Community Health to support legislation to establish a legislative task force.
 In 1995, the North Carolina General Assembly passed legislation establishing the North Carolina Heart Disease and Stroke Prevention Task Force.
 It appropriated $100,000 a year for two years to fund two positions within the North Carolina Division of Public Health and provide other related resources.
+In 2003, the Task Force was renamed to honor the contributions of Representative Larry Justus of Hendersonville, NC and Senator Ed Warren of Greenville, NC.
+Both legislative champions were instrumental in the creation of the Justus-Warren Task Force and died of cardiovascular disease.

 In 2006, stroke mortality rates were among the highest in the nation.
 In order to address this alarming fact, the General Assembly passed legislation establishing the Stroke Advisory Council to advise the Justus-Warren Task Force regarding the development of a statewide system of stroke care plan which included a process for identifying and disseminating information about the location of primary stroke centers.